Product Engineering

 Creates on demandActs before you ask

 Traditional product design is fundamentally reactive.
-The software sits passively, waiting for the user to input a command.
+Software passively waits for the user to input a command.
 Consider a typical workflow:

 • Then filters by "Last 30 Days"